 Anaphylaxis is a very serious allergic reaction that shouldn’t be taken lightly.
 The effects are immediate, and can potentially be fatal.
 Foods, insect stings, and medications are the most common anaphylactic reactions.
-Anaphylaxis is rare, and most people recover from it, however, it’s important to understand your potential triggers in order to prevent this allergic reaction from ever happening to you.
+Anaphylaxis is rare, and most people recover from it, however, it’s important to understand potential triggers in order to prevent this allergic reaction from happening to you.

 Causes of Anaphylaxis